What Is CCPA? California Privacy Laws and How They Protect Consumers

 Who needs to comply with California data privacy law?

-This pair of privacy regulations apply to California residents only.
-The CCPA defines a California resident as a person, not a business or corporation, that resides in the state of California.
+These privacy regulations apply only to California residents.
+The CCPA defines a California resident as a person, not a business or corporation, who resides in the state of California.
 Residents who are temporarily out of the state are also protected.

 The CCPA regulations apply to any for-profit companies that do business in California and meet any of the following criteria: